ankane/strong_migrations/README.md

 ALTER ROLE myuser SET statement_timeout = '1h';
 ```

-Note: If you use PgBouncer in transaction mode, you must set timeouts on the database user.
+Note: If you use a connection pooler like PgBouncer in transaction mode, you must set timeouts on the database user.

 ## App Timeouts